-In Observance of Memorial Day Hudock Capital Group LLC will be closed Monday May 28th 2018
+In Observance of Thanksgiving Hudock Capital Group LLC will be closed Thursday November 22nd and will close at 1 P.M.
+Friday November 23rd 2018

 Breaking Down the Tax Bill